7 ingredients and 5 minutes are all it takes to make these easy Cookie Dough Overnight Oats. Perfect as a healthy breakfast or on-the-go snack!

 Ingredients

-- 1 ½ cups rolled oats (gluten free if needed)
+- 1 ½ cups rolled oats (slow or quick cook - gluten free if needed)

 - 2 tablespoon chia seeds